New UChicago initiative aims to improve health care algorithms for underrepresented groups

 The playbook guides users through every step, breaking each down into discrete actions and offering practical advice and examples drawn from the CAAI’s work with health-care organizations.
 Although its specific focus is health care, “the lessons we’ve learned are very general,” the authors write.
 “We have applied them in follow-on work in financial technology, criminal justice, and a range of other fields.”

-Bembeneck is one of the authors of the playbook, along with Mullainathan, Obermeyer; Rebecca Nissan of ideas42, a nonprofit that focuses on applying behavioral science insights; Michael Stern of the health-care startup Forward; and Stephanie Eaneff of Woebot Health, which provides virtual mental health resources.
+Bembeneck is one of the authors of the playbook, along with Mullainathan; Obermeyer; Rebecca Nissan of ideas42, a nonprofit that focuses on applying behavioral science insights; Michael Stern of the health-care startup Forward; and Stephanie Eaneff of Woebot Health, which provides virtual mental health resources.
 Bembeneck said that the playbook can serve as a blueprint not only for organizations hoping to improve their use of algorithms, but also for future regulation of algorithms: “We think one of the best ways to address algorithmic bias is better regulation.”

-To further encourage the implementation of best practices for algorithmic management in health care, the CAAI will cosponsor a conference with Booth’s Healthcare Initiative focused on helping those working in health care to take concrete steps toward eliminating algorithmic bias.
+To further encourage the implementation of best practices for algorithmic management in health care, the CAAI will co-sponsor a conference with Booth’s Healthcare Initiative focused on helping those working in health care to take concrete steps toward eliminating algorithmic bias.
 Taking place in Chicago and online in early spring, the conference will bring together policymakers, health-care providers, payers, providers of A.I. software, and technical experts from outside the health-care industry—groups that may not be in regular contact with each other but could nonetheless benefit from an opportunity for dialogue.

-Matthew J. Notowidigdo, professor of economics and codirector of the Healthcare Initiative, said that he’s eager to connect health-care experts with those who have backgrounds in machine learning.
+Matthew J. Notowidigdo, professor of economics and co-director of the Healthcare Initiative, said that he’s eager to connect health-care experts with those who have backgrounds in machine learning.
 Health care poses some unique challenges when it comes to algorithms, he said—for instance, privacy restrictions may limit how data can be shared, including with the designers of algorithms—but “I’m of the belief that there’s a lot that health care can learn from other settings” where algorithms are used.

 The conference will feature user stories from organizations that have put the Algorithmic Bias Playbook to use.
 Panels will focus on topics such as data sharing and building teams for algorithmic management.
 The conference’s organizers also emphasize the importance of allowing attendees to network, particularly given their diverse professional backgrounds, so they have the opportunity to share knowledge and build connections that can help them take action within their organizations.